Michael-R-R/Game_Engine_Updates/README.md

    - New implementions:
       - Added grid to scene for better orientation while moving around.
       - Changes to the light GUI.
-Changed from two windows down to one and made selection of lights easier. but bugs remain to iron out and make it more smooth experience of selection.
+Changed from two windows down to one and made selection of lights easier.
+        But, bugs remain to iron out and make it more smooth experience of selection.
       - Changes to the way shaders are loaded and applied to models, demostrated with two models being shaded by different shaders (one point and the other directional lighting)
       - Ability to load in .obj file models with the assimp library.
 More work still needed as it doesn't support all formats.